 You can pick one of the methods to capture screens and get used to it for everyday use.
-So let’s get started and see what are the 7 different ways to print screen on a Mac.
+Let’s get started and see the 7 different ways to print screen on a Mac.

 Method 1: Capture the entire screen